Welcome to Seattle Center

 Choose a language

-Festival Sundiata presents Black Arts Fest will take place on August 23-25, 2024 at the Armory Food & Event Hall and Mural Amphitheatre.
+Festival Sundiata presents Black Arts Fest will take place on August 24-25: 12pm-8pm at the Armory Food & Event Hall and Mural Amphitheatre.
 The festival is part of the Seattle Center Festál series.
 It is free and open to the public.
-More information to come.

 Seattle Center Festál is a year-round series of 24 free cultural festivals, produced in partnership with community organizations.
 In 2022, Festál celebrated 25 years of stories and traditions, ushering in a new era of hybrid programming.
 Learn more about Festál and subscribe to the newsletter for updates.